 And there you go!
 You are now part of the official TRUSU Computing Science Club Discord!

 If you are a faculty member, you need to get the Faculty role.
 Obviously, we cannot just let anyone have this role.
 Therefore, you can send a message to any of the board members (on the right, in blue, on the top, under “CS Club Board”).
-Preferably, you can message me (Tylor Pater).
-To do so, you can right-click on my name:
+Preferably, you can message the current President: Doug, or the VP Elysia.
+To do so, you can right-click on a name:

 After you are granted the Faculty role, you will have a highlighted username, will be able to access a private chat for Faculty and board members, and have some other additional permissions.